will3/cv/index.md

 **Emai**l: will3.git@gmail.com
 **Phone**: 021 026 85259

-Experience iOS developer with a passion to build beautiful, responsive apps.
+Experienced iOS developer with a passion to build beautiful, responsive apps.
 I'm a hard working individual who's passionate about new technologies.
 I also have extensive experience in Android, Build automation, Node.js and .NET, having worked on several products in my previous job in the last 4 years.

 ------